420Integrated/My420Wallet/src/components/DecisionTree/data/md/_Given_hash.md

 ## I Was Given a Transaction Hash

-#### Search your hash on Etherscan.io
+#### Search your hash on fourtwentyscan.420integrated.com

 1. It says ‘Not Found’

    * Your transaction never posted, it did not make it through.
-     Try again with a higher gas price & limit.
+     Try again with a higher smoke price & limit.

 2. It says it ‘Failed’

-   * Because I ran **‘Out of Gas’**
+   * Because I ran **‘Out of Smoke’**
-     * ETH is required for all transactions in the form of gas.
+     * 420coin is required for all transactions in the form of smoke.
-     * We recommend having .01 ETH to cover this cost.
+     * We recommend having .01 420coin to cover this cost.

    * Because of **‘Insufficient Funds’**
-     * You did not allow a high enough gas limit from your sending wallet.
+     * You did not allow a high enough smoke limit from your sending wallet.
-     * Try raising your gas limit to 100,000 and sending the transaction again.
+     * Try raising your smoke limit to 100,000 and sending the transaction again.
-     * Excess gas will not be used by the transaction.
+     * Excess smoke will not be used by the transaction.

    * Because it was **‘Reverted’**
      * When a transaction gives the 'Reverted' error code, it is referring to an issue with the contract itself.
      * This is unrelated to MEW.
        * Either you are trying to do something that the contract does not support, or the contract itself is the cause.
      * We are not affiliated with any tokens or contracts, so if you receive this error please reach out to the support team for the token contract.
-Links for token support teams can usually be found via Etherscan.io or through a google search.
+Links for token support teams can usually be found via fourtwentyscan.420integrated.com or through a google search.
 (Make sure you're on the right websites, because there are a lot of fake phishing sites out there!).

    * It says **‘Success’**
-     * If the explorer is showing the transaction as a success, it’s likely that you need to [add your funds as a custom token](https://kb.myetherwallet.com/en/tokens/how-to-add-custom-token/).
+     * If the explorer is showing the transaction as a success, it’s likely that you need to [add your funds as a custom token](https://kb.my420wallet.420integrated.com/en/tokens/how-to-add-custom-token/).
-     * If you’re looking for ETH, double-check the address and try connecting to other ETH networks.
+     * If you’re looking for 420coin, double-check the address and try connecting to other 420coin networks.

 3. Other